 - Watch for sales and coupons and let those deals guide your menu planning.
 When organic spinach is 50% off, for example, put a serious salad or two on the table.
-Websites like Organic Deals can help you find the bargains.

 - Fear no frozen or canned food (preferably BPA-free!).
 In many cases, these forms of organic food are less expensive yet pack a nutritional punch roughly equal to fresh varieties.